 - 3. Fertilization.
 Fertilizing new seedling stands helps them grow quickly so the leaves fully cover the soil.
 Apply a controlled-release or organic fertilizer at planting OR fertilize regularly with a very light dose of quickly available fertilizer.
 A light dose of fertilizer can be applied as often as weekly, but at a significantly lower rate than standard lawn fertilization.
-Apply 0.1-0.2 pounds of nitrogen per 1,000 square feet each time the area is fertilized.
+Apply 0.1-0.2 pounds of nitrogen per 1,000 square feet each time the area is fertilized during the establishment period.
 Do not fertilize after mid-August. - 4.
 Weed control.
 It is common for weeds to grow during the germination and establishment phase.
 Control weeds early to reduce competition for moisture and nutrients, improve grass seedling growth, and reduce stakeholder complaints.
 If most tough to control weeds were killed prior to planting, most of the resulting weeds will be easy to control with specialized herbicides.
 Proactive weed management during establishment will result in healthy grass stands with minimal weed issues over time and is highly recommended.

 Use herbicides labeled as safe for the grasses planted.
 Do not use traditional lawn weed killers like 2,4-D on native or water wise grasses.
-One common approach is to use carfentrazone (Quicksilver) to control broadleaf weeds and quinclorac (Drive) to control grassy annual weeds.
+One common approach is to use carfentrazone (Quicksilver) to control broadleaf weeds and quinclorac (Drive) to control grassy annual weeds a few weeks after the seed has germinated.
 Both herbicides can be used as soon as the weeds begin to germinate and will not harm most new grass seedlings.
+Other herbicides may be needed for more mature weeds.
 Early and frequent herbicide application (if needed) is key to successful projects.
 Hand weeding is an option for smaller projects or where resources allow.